OUR TESTING APPLICATIONS

 Requirements for components of brake systems such as brake discs, apply to all vehicle and vehicle component manufacturers and are defined in the European Brake Noise Expert Group’s EKB 2002 serial test specification.

-NOISE AND FUNCTIONAL TESTING
+NOISE AND VIBRATION TESTING

 One can hear whether everything is working properly or if a product is defective and a component is making unusual noise during operation.
 We subjectively assess quality through sound.
 However, objective testing is indispensable for serial monitoring and documenting supply quality.
 This provides you with a modern and efficient noise and functional testing system.